igrishaev/pg2/docs/listen-notify.md

 ## Custom Executor and handling Exceptions

-An important note about the `:fn-notification` function: it is always called in another thread using an `Executor` object.
+An important note about the `:fn-notification` function: it is always called **in another thread** using an `Executor` object.
 It is never called in the connection's thread because otherwise, one can pass a function that either fails with an exception or takes too long to execute.
+Both cases ruin the connection's pipeline.

-When no a custom Executor object was passed, PG2 uses the built-in `clojure.lang.Agent.soloExecutor` one.
+When no a custom `Executor` object was passed, PG2 uses the builtin `clojure.lang.Agent.soloExecutor` one.
 There is a way to override it with the `:executor` parameter in a config: